Skip to main content

 Filtering Rows with WHERE

-The WHERE clause restricts rows that appear in the result set.
+The WHERE clause lets us restrict which rows appear in the result set.

 SELECT * FROM employees WHERE department = 'Sales';